Anu-techy/Unlocking-Hospitality-Trends-by-Analyzing-Luxe-Grand-Hotel-Operations-Data/README.md

-# Data Insights of Luxe Grand Hotel Operations
+# Data Insights of Luxe Hotel Operations

 **Aim:**

-To conduct a thorough data analysis of Luxe Grand's operations data and stay competitive while making data-informed decisions
+To conduct a thorough data analysis of Luxe's operations data and stay competitive while making data-informed decisions

 **Steps**